BrettDutka/BrettDutka/README.md

-# 💫 About Me:
+# 👋 I'm Brett Dutka
-I am an aspiring Software Engineer and AI enthusiast currently studying Computer Science at Indiana University, from which I will graduate in 2027.
+An aspiring Software Engineer and AI enthusiast currently studying Computer Science at Indiana University, from which I will graduate in 2027.
 I am interested in research into the world of technology and building a strong foundation in software development.
 Currently, my skills involve enhancement in C, Java, and Python to achieve mastery in these key programming languages.<br><br>You will always find me eager to learn, collaborate on a project, or contribute to an open-source community.
 So, let's connect and make great things together!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/brettdutka/)